sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/04-data-assessment.md

       - RA-5 Vulnerability Scanning: Implementing a records management solution can contribute to identifying vulnerabilities related to improper records handling and storage, supporting continuous vulnerability assessment efforts.
       - PL-4 Rules of Behavior: Records management practices enforce rules of behavior for individuals accessing the system, detailing responsibilities and expected behavior regarding the handling of records.

+- **Products covered:**
+    - Microsoft Purview Data Lifecycle Management

 #### Data Sharing
-**Has the organization implemented Microsoft Purview Data Sharing to enable direct sharing of data with users and partners, thereby avoiding data duplication, while centrally managing these sharing activities from within Microsoft Purview?**
+**Has the organization implemented Microsoft Purview Data Sharing to enable direct sharing of data with users and partners, thereby avoiding data duplication, while centrally managing these sharing activities from within Microsoft Purview?** (Score Legacy)

   - **Legacy:** The organization does not utilize Microsoft Purview Data Sharing, resulting in potential data duplication and inefficient data management practices.
 This absence of a centralized data sharing solution leads to fragmented data ecosystems and increases the risk of data breaches due to the lack of consolidated oversight and control over data sharing processes.
       - Indicators: